What is the application deadline for PIBS?

 How many international students are accepted to PIBS each year?

 On average, 10% of our incoming students are non-U.S. citizens.

 How will I know that my application has been received?

 After Rackham has received your application and fee they will send emails confirming receipt of your application and providing you with your U-M ID number.
 They will also include instructions for checking your status online.
 For details, see Rackham.

-Please note: the PIBS office cannot help you check the status of your application (GRE, transcripts, letters) until you have submitted your application.
+Please note: the PIBS office cannot help you check the status of your application (transcripts, letters) until you have submitted your application.

 When will I know my application has been reviewed?

 The PIBS Admissions Committee will review all applications that were submitted by our December 1 deadline.
 After the committee review, all applicants will be contacted by email with a decision.
 Applicants may be invited to interview (on campus or via Skype/phone) or declined admission.